Itsapon/Itsapon/README.md

 ### Hi there!
 My name is Robin
 ✨ Pronouns: He/him
 <br />
-✨ I'm currently learning: Vue
+✨ I'm currently learning: React
 <br />
-✨ Funfact: In my free time I like to knit
+✨ Funfact: In my free time I like to knit, weave & play the harp

 ### I'm a Junior Javascript Developer with a passion for humanity and gamification

-After graduating from [Codaisseur](https://codaisseur.com/), my journey has continued as a web developer for CyberDigma, where I keep challenging myself and broadening my skillset every day!
+After graduating from [Codaisseur](https://codaisseur.com/), my journey has continued as a cloud developer for Solease, where I keep challenging myself and broadening my skillset every day!